fergiemcdowall/pumbledb/README.md

-pumble
+Pumble
 ======

-Pumble is a super fast key-value store server written in Node.js using levelDB
+Pumble is a super fast key-value store server written in Node.js using LevelDB